philyg/dockercomposemk/README.md

 All targets call pre-[NAME] and post-[NAME] targets for additional hooks in overriding Makefile-custom files.
 The actual actions can also be changed by overriding real-[NAME].

-Additionally, the following veriables can be defined in Makefile-custom: force
+Additionally, the following variables can be defined in Makefile-custom:

 SVC          The service to interact with when using the run and shell
              targets (uses first one in docker-compose.y*ml if undefined)
 ````